MMehdiMousavi/SuperCaustics/README.md

 ## Using SuperCaustics
-TODO
+SuperCaustics features a fully-fledged automatic scene generation system with compatibility and user-friendliness in mind.

 ## Probe Data Gatherer
 ![Probe is named after the Protoss Resource gatherers in Starcraft.
-Yes, I am a game nerd.](Assets/Probe.jpg)

-Probe is a data gathering script that sends control signals to the data-ablation module inside the SuperCaustics simulation.
+Yes, I am a game nerd.](Assets/Probe.jpg) Probe is a data gathering script that sends control signals to the data-ablation module inside the SuperCaustics simulation.
+Probe works by sending specific keyboard commands to the supercaustics window.
+How to use Probe:

+    Set arguments:
+    -setsize: int #how many scenarios would you like collected.
+    -moves_file: address to a text file #save your moves, for later recreation if needed.
+    Run Probe.py:
+    -Wait until data is fully collected.

 ## Training Neural Networks
 After setting up your data, copy it somewhere accessible to the python code.
 Then, run: